sercankulcu/sercankulcu.github.io/_memory/2026-07-12-a-folder-from-another-time.md

 One small program stayed open a little longer.

 The code was no longer useful.
 That was not why I kept looking at it.
 For a few minutes, an old folder had become a room, and someone I used to be was still sitting there.

+Old folders are dangerous because they pretend to be storage.
+Really, they are time machines with bad interfaces.

+You open one file for practical reasons and suddenly meet an earlier self: less skilled, more certain in odd places, worried about problems that no longer exist.
+It is easy to laugh at him.
+It is kinder to remember that he carried you this far.

+That small program stayed open because it was not only code.

+It was proof that learning leaves artifacts before it becomes confidence.